From our 2009 archives.

 So, I planted some flowers that I had never been able to grow before.
 At this point, I just fell in love with the whole gardening life and the one who introduced me to it.

 Around here, the story goes that I married Steve for his gardening dowry.
 Of course, that isn’t true!
 I married Steve because the same things make his heart race as mine: God, family and the love of a garden.
 However, he did come with a couple of Troy-Bilt tillers, composted land, lots of old hydrangeas, and a dump truck to boot!

-These days, here is our idea of a relaxing fun day: working in the garden all day getting hot and tired, dragging ourselves in for a shower and then sitting on the patio to gaze at our handiwork as we eat dinner.
+These days, our idea of a relaxing fun day is working in the garden all day getting hot and tired, dragging ourselves in for a shower and then sitting on the patio to gaze at our handiwork as we eat dinner.
 Paradise.

 We began by packing his house, so he could make the move into my house after the wedding.
 Next, his house was gutted.
 The question became: would it ever end?
 The house was taken down to studs and everything replaced.
-My brother, Vance Mason, was the builder and he made the job as painless as possible.
-The icing on the cake was that my father custom made all the trim in the house to replace what was there with a little bit of my custom tweaking.
+My brother Vance was the builder and he made the job as painless as possible for us.
+The icing on the cake was that my father custom made all the trim in the house to replicate what had been there.
 This was all pretty amazing.
 Eighteen months later we moved in.

-I dug the entire shade garden from my house and brought it with us.
+I dug the entire shade garden of hellebores from my house and brought them with us.

 My First Time with Flowers

 The first year on the Ziegler homestead, I continued the tradition of large vegetable gardens filled with tomatoes, beans, sweet corn, peas, onions, potatoes, and all the classics for good eating and storing up.
 Steve loves growing sweet corn just like his grandfather.
 They loved sharing it with friends and neighbors as much as eating it.
 I was also busy with projects, putting my own touch on the landscape around our new home including planting my first 10-foot row of zinnias beside the vegetable garden.